 C. Researcher Access

-Network researchers may from time to time make a written request for Network Data.
-ESnet will use current accepted practices in the R&E community, such as anonymizing the IP addresses in a prefix-preserving manner, to de-identify the data released to researchers to ensure user privacy wherever possible.
+Network or security researchers may from time to time make a written request for Network Data.
+For those requests accepted, ESnet will use current accepted practices in the R&E community, such as anonymizing the IP addresses in a prefix-preserving manner, to de-identify the data released to researchers to ensure user privacy wherever possible.
+Alternatives, such as executing the researcher’s algorithms ourselves, may be used where anonymization is impractical.

 D. Third Party Access